What is the UK's inflation rate?

-Inflation also affects the level of pensions and benefits, as well as the price of some train tickets.
+Inflation affects everything from mortgages to the cost of our shopping and the price of train tickets.

 What is inflation?